Dr. Joseph, MD. Surgery, Cardiovascular and Engineering Grant Writer

 He has published over 300 original articles, chapters and reviews.
 He is a past associate editor of the Annals of Thoracic Surgery and the current associate editor of Cardiovascular Engineering and Technology.
 He has reviewed dozens of manuscripts for many high impact journals in the cardiovascular medical and surgical field.

-In working to translate research findings into devices and techniques that directly improve patient care, Dr. Gorman and has come to personally embrace the entrepreneurial spirit.
+In working to translate research findings into devices and techniques that directly improve patient care, Dr. Joseph and has come to personally embrace the entrepreneurial spirit.
 His own entrepreneurial endeavors have resulted in over 25 issued or pending patents and five start-up companies.

 Dr. Joseph has also served as an expert witness in several cardiovascular device patent legal cases.
 In this capacity he has worked with legal teams to develop claim positioning strategies to protect and value intellectual property.